Killing of al-Najjar children

 On May 23, 2025, the Israel Defense Forces (IDF) bombed a home in the Gazan city of Khan Yunis, belonging to a doctor couple employed at Nasser Hospital.
 The massacre resulted in the deaths of 9 of the couple's 10 children.

 The father of the family, Hamdi al-Najjar, was in critical condition and succumbed to his injuries after several days.
 A son, 11-year-old Adam, survived the attack and had to undergo multiple surgeries.
 The mother, pediatrician Alaa, who had just started her shift at the hospital at the time of the bombing, was unharmed.
 The children ranged in age from 7 months to 12 years.

 Background

-Le Monde highlights the abuses that Palestinian doctors undergo at the hands of the Israelis, with many having suffered torture precisely because they were doctors, according to the Israeli NGO Physicians for Human Rights.
-Four Palestinian doctors have been killed in Israeli custody since the start of the Gaza war, including surgeon Adnan al-Bursh, whose body showed signs of torture, according to the United Nations.
+Le Monde highlights the abuses that Palestinian doctors undergo at the hands of Israel, with many having suffered torture precisely because they were doctors, according to the Israeli NGO Physicians for Human Rights (PHR-I).
+Four Palestinian doctors have been killed in Israeli custody since the start of the Gaza war, including surgeon Adnan al-Bursh, whose body the United Nations (UN) stated showed signs of torture.

 Israeli attacks on hospitals and health workers in the Gaza Strip are one of the elements cited by Amnesty International in concluding that Israel is committing genocide in Gaza.

 Israeli forces have killed about 1,600 Gaza health workers since the start of the war until the end of May 2025.